-To contact Ruth, you can email her agent, Robert Kirby at United Agents, London: RKirby@unitedagents.co.uk
+To contact Ruth, you can email her agent Robert Kirby: [email protected]

-That village is in a tribal, ie non-Hindu, area.
-But as far as the Hindus in it are concerned, it is protected by a goddess called Maa Markoma.
-And above, in steep broken rocks by a waterfall, is a cave-shrine to the god Shiva whose image is painted on the cliff-face outside.
-Shiva’s familiar vehicle is a bull, Nandi – whose statue, lying down, is usually outside any shrine to Shiva.
+The village is in a beautiful mountain tribal area For Hindus in it, it is protected by a goddess called Maa Markoma and, above the village, in steep broken rocks beside a waterfall, a cave-shrine to the god Shiva, whose image is painted on the cliff-face outside.
+A statue of Shiva’s bull, Nandi, is usually placed outside his shrine facing the entrance, lying down.

-Cows are sacred in India so they wander everywhere and, like the buffalo, they sleep everywhere too - and cause a lot of traffic problems.
+Cows are sacred in India, so they wander and sleep everywhere and can cause a lot of traffic problems, lying down chewing the cud, especially on long-distance roads.
 The sleeping calves look like heaps or puddles of wood-shavings.

 The “you” in the poem must (mustn’t it?) refer to a partner or lover back home.
 So maybe the poem is partly “about” – whatever that word means – making connections over continents, time zones, and families?